st3fan/dovecot-xaps-daemon/README.md

 Copy these two files to your Dovecot server.

-By default the `xapsd` daemon will look for these files in the following location:

- * `/etc/xapsd/certificate.pem`
- * `/etc/xapsd/key.pem`

 Installing and Running the Daemon
 ---------------------------------

 Because this code is work in progress, it currently is not packaged properly as a good behaving background process.
-The following instructions will work fine but will likely change later on.
+I recommend following the instructions below in a `screen` or `tmux` session so that it is easy to keep the daemon running.
+The next release will have better support for running this as a background service.

 First, install the following Ubuntu 12.04.5 packages, or equivalent for your operating system: